Spanish Culinary Arts

 You’ll be taken through spherification, making foams and airs, using liquid nitrogen, sous-vide cooking, dehydration, and freeze drying.
 A thorough familiarity with these is vital in order to allow you to differentiate yourself as you launch your own career.

 You’ll see how deconstruction and other innovative techniques pioneered by Ferran Adrià, Martín Berasategui, Andoni Aduriz, and other great Spanish chefs push the limits of what food can be and how it can stir a diner’s imagination.
-You’ll learn how to make Chef Ferran’s famous liquefied olives, a tortilla of deconstructed potatoes, “air” sangria, and asparagus “attacked” by its own juice.
+You’ll learn how to make, for example, Chef Ferran’s famous liquefied olives and a tortilla of deconstructed potatoes.

 Not every Spanish meal includes bread, cheese, and dessert.
 However, to be a successful Spanish chef you need a thorough grounding in these essentials.
 Again, each region looks at these foods in its own way, according to its own principles handed down through generations.
 You will gain a feel for the techniques, attitudes, and styles that go into the dishes served at very beginning of a meal and its end.

 Spain is fortunate in that so many of its breads are well-known.
 What’s less well known are the deep-seated techniques that go into making these breads.
 You’ll learn how to bake everything from a typical loaf to a country-style bread to Catalan flatbread (perfect with botifarra sausage and vegetables).
-You’ll become familiar with empanadas stuffed with meat, tuna, or even bay scallops.
+In addition, you’ll become familiar with a variety of empanadas.

 Spanish cheese also has its own nuances too.
 You’ll be introduced to some familiar Spanish cheeses and to the most acclaimed with everything from Afuega’l pitu to Zamorano.